Sdia1029/Heart-disease-prediction/README.md

 ## 📌 Note

-This system is for educational purposes only and should not be used as a substitute for professional medical advice.
+This project is for educational purposes only and should not be used as a substitute for professional medical advice.

 ---